Updated July 5, 2026

 What Commercial Auto Insurance Covers

 In Wyoming, commercial auto insurance is designed to respond when a business vehicle is involved in a vehicle accident, whether that vehicle is a sedan for client visits, a van for deliveries, or a truck used on job sites.
 The core protections in the product include liability, collision, comprehensive, medical payments, and uninsured motorist coverage, and the state data also notes that uninsured/underinsured motorist coverage may be required.
-Wyoming’s minimum liability requirement for commercial vehicles is $25,000/$50,000/$20,000, and all commercial vehicles must be registered with the Wyoming DMV, so coverage decisions should line up with both vehicle use and registration status.
+Wyoming’s minimum liability requirement applies to commercial vehicles, and all commercial vehicles must be registered with the Wyoming DMV, so coverage decisions should line up with both vehicle use and registration status.
 Liability helps with bodily injury and property damage claims if your business vehicle is at fault in a crash.
 Collision is for damage to your covered vehicle after a collision, while comprehensive addresses theft and weather damage, which is especially relevant in a state with severe storms, winter storms, wildfire exposure, and a recent history of major disaster declarations.
 The product also supports hired auto and non-owned auto coverage when endorsed, which matters if employees rent vehicles or use personal cars for company errands, client meetings, or deliveries.
 Coverage details can vary by carrier, but the state-specific minimums and operating conditions make endorsements and limits an important part of the purchase decision.

 Coverage Included